block/goose/docs/guidance/using-goosehints.md

 Go through the README.md for information on how to build and test it as needed.

 Make sure to confirm all changes with me before applying.

+Use the following custom values when needed:
+{% include custom-config.js %}

 Run tests with `npm run test` ideally after each change.
 ```